 Before you get too jolly, don’t forget cocktails are mostly sugar.
-Bitters, simple syrups, grenadine, soft drinks…they all raise the sugar content in your liquids.
+Bitters, simple syrups, grenadine, soft drinks — all of these raise the sugar content in your liquids.
 Hydrate with water before any celebratory glass, and always after.
-You can also switch it up with some unsweetened tea, which always aids in digestion.
+You can also switch it up with some unsweetened tea, which can aids with digestion.

-Veggies and nuts are perfect for nibbling on to avoid overeating during the meal.
+Veggies and nuts are perfect for nibbling on to avoid overeating during the main meal.
 If carrot and celery sticks are too boring, try asparagus spears and edamame.
-Raw or roasted almonds, pecans, and walnuts are also an ideal mix.
-Sorry, they can’t be salted, honey-coated, or chocolate-covered and still be considered healthy.
+Raw or roasted almonds, pecans, and walnuts are good for noshing, as well, so long as they're not salted, honey-coated, or chocolate-covered.
+Bear in mind that sugar-coated nuts are not the enemy but should be consumed with a level of restraint.

 If you just can’t quit red meat, always go for the leanest cuts of grass-fed beef and trim off any visible fat.
 Feeling fishy?
 Fresh, grilled, or baked (not fried) salmon, mackerel, or tuna all have omega-3 content that lowers blood fats.
-For you, land-bird lovers, skinless chicken or turkey get the go-ahead.
-Vegetarians and vegans may choose from tofu, tempeh, seitan, and even plant-based burger patties.
+For land-bird lovers, skinless chicken or turkey get the go-ahead.
+Vegetarians and vegans may choose from tofu, tempeh, seitan and even turkey-less stuffing.
+Spots like Trader Joe's make it easy to find meat alternatives that are both festive and healthy.

 As a little healthy holiday extra, here’s the recipe for our favorite super-easy, diabetes-friendly salad dressing: